JaesunPk/Cadventory-AI-Tagging/README.md

 This command will return the title of the `teapot.g` model.
 Similar commands will be used to extract other relevant metadata.

 ### 2. Processing & Feeding Data into an Offline LLM
-Once metadata is extracted, it will be formatted into a structured prompt and passed to an offline LLM for generating relevant tags.
+Once metadata is extracted, it will be formatted into a structured promp2t and passed to an offline LLM for generating relevant tags.
 Some potential LLM options include:
 - **GPT4All**
 - **Llama.cpp**
 - **Mistral AI**